Technologicat/mcpyrate/CONTRIBUTING.md

 Individual test modules are expected to be invoked from the project top level as `python3 -m mcpyrate.repl.macropython -m mcpyrate.test.test_somemodule`.
 Here the first `-m` goes to `python3`, whereas the second one goes to `macropython`.
 Note this explicitly invokes the in-tree `macropython`, instead of an installed copy (if any).

+To run all tests, at the project top level, `python3 runtests.py`.

 A future possibility is to change the project structure to use a separate test folder, and use absolute imports in the test modules.
 By invoking the test runner as a script from the project top level, its containing directory will end up as the topmost entry on `sys.path`, thus resolving those absolute imports as pointing to the source tree (instead of to an installed copy, if any).